alphagov/govuk-docker/docs/how-tos.md

 > The `readonly` role does not provide access to S3, so cannot be used to replicate data locally.

-All the scripts, other than `replicate-elasticsearch.sh`, take the name of the app to replicate data for.
+All the scripts, other than `replicate-opensearch.sh`, take the name of the app to replicate data for.

 Draft data can be replicated with `replicate-postgresql.sh draft-content-store` and `replicate-mongodb.sh draft-router`.